ksatya77/interop-devops/README_EC2.md

 You can modify this setup via the use of tags within the Vagrantfile by editing the ansible provisioning command near the end of the file.
-The following tags are currently available: eip - Used to control the binding of elastic ips at instance creation provision - Provisioning of worker nodes (DFSP and CST) auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node cst - Installation of the Central Services components supplied by Dwolla
+The following tags are currently available: eip - Used to control the binding of elastic ips at instance creation provision - Creation of hoat machines nodes (MGMT, DFSP and CST) provision2 - Provisioning of the software requirements auth - Used to cache authorization credentials for docker login to AWS ECR and jfrog repositories mgmt - Pre-requsite software provisioning for the management node cst - Installation of the Central Services components supplied by Dwolla